 The way that women dress in Saudi Arabia is changing.
-This change is occurring more rapidly in some cities like Jeddah and Damman than others, such as Riyadh.
-This is largely due to branch of Islam that is predominant in different areas, some such as Wahhabism being more conservative than others.
+This change is occurring more rapidly in some cities, like Jeddah and Damman, than in others, such as Riyadh.
+This is largely due to the branch of Islam that is predominant in different areas, some such as Wahhabism, being more conservative than others.

-Until very recently all women, whether they were visitors, residents or citizens, were required to cover their head and wear an abaya (a long loose-fitting robe) when out in public and this was enforced by the Committee for the Promotion of Virtue and Prevention of Vice.
-Some local women have now abandoned the abaya but most still wear it.
+Until very recently all women, whether they were visitors, residents or citizens, were required to cover their heads and wear an abaya (a long loose-fitting robe) when out in public and this was enforced by the Committee for the Promotion of Virtue and Prevention of Vice.
+Some local women have now abandoned the abaya, but most still wear it.